hiddenswitch/Spellsource/README.md

  1. Install a Java JDK.
     - On Windows: Visit [this link](https://github.com/ojdkbuild/ojdkbuild) for the latest OpenJDK builds, which we test on.
 Choose a `java-11 ... msi` link, like [this one](https://github.com/ojdkbuild/ojdkbuild/releases/download/11.0.1-1/java-11-openjdk-11.0.1.13-1.ojdkbuild.windows.x86_64.msi).
     - On macOS: Install `brew`, then `brew cask install java`.
  2. `pip3 install spellsource` to install the latest version of the package.
+To build from Git, use `pip3 install -e .` to install the package from the root of this repository, and run `./gradlew net:shadowJar` to build the engine.
  3. Start a game and play it with the specified bots:

     ```python